fabula-ui/docs/pages/utilities/padding/en/properties-padding.md

 # Padding

-The **padding** property adds padding to all of the sides of the element.
+The **padding** property adds padding to all of the sides of the component.